angular/angular/aio/tools/stackblitz-builder/README.md

 ## Executing the stackblitz generation

-`generateStackblitz.js` will create a stackblitz for each `stackblitz.json` it finds.
+`generateStackblitz.mjs` will create a stackblitz for each `stackblitz.json` it finds.

 Where?
 At `src/generated/live-examples/`.